typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unsafe-return.md

-# Disallows returning any from a function (`no-unsafe-return`)
+# Disallows returning unsafe types from a function (`no-unsafe-return`)

-Despite your best intentions, the `any` type can sometimes leak into your codebase.
+Despite your best intentions, unsafe types (such as `any` and `never`) type can sometimes leak into your codebase.
-Returned `any` typed values not checked at all by TypeScript, so it creates a potential safety hole, and source of bugs in your codebase.
+Returned `any` typed values are not checked at all by TypeScript, so it creates a potential safety hole, and source of bugs in your codebase.
+Returned `never` typed values are often the source of the variable's type being narrowed down to `never`.

 ## Rule Details